 Tidewater Community College’s Associate of Applied Arts in Studio Arts allows you to explore your interests in art history, drawing, glassblowing, cold glass, photography, videography, painting and drawing, sculpture and printmaking.
 Graduates leave the program with skills in creative problem solving, critical analysis and research.

-Hone your artistic ability by working directly with faculty who support independent and creative expression.
+At TCC's Visual Arts Center, you'll hone your artistic ability by working directly with faculty who support independent and creative expression.
 This program focuses on conceptual, historical, theoretical and technical skill development.
 Through study and studio work, students produce a comprehensive body of work that demonstrates principles and elements of design and development of technical proficiency.
 Students also benefit from a variety of enrichment activities, including the development of a student magazine, field trips to Washington, D.C, Richmond, and New York City, internships, student art contests and exhibition opportunities.

 The associate degree in studio arts is awarded to students in three areas of specialization: glass, photographic media arts and pre-art therapy.
 Graduates are prepared for a career in the art field as a photographer, videographer, gallery owner or museum curator.